MicroRJ/Bob/README.md

 	dependencies = {compile}
 }

+tasks := {compile, link}

 ret {
+	options = options
-	tasks = {compile, link}
+	tasks = tasks
 }

 ```

-I've used some build systems in the past, from scripts, to large production
-tools.
-Now granted, am not all too familiar with them, mostly from the outset
-I despised them.
+It works by running an 'elf' script.
+Looks for 'build.elf' by default.

+The script returns a table with tasks, and options.

+Then Bob builds it.

+## Rant

+I despise build systems, especially the "good" ones.

 They all have problems, and little to no redeeming qualities.

 A) They use an ugly, crappy, inconsistent DSL with no power.
 B) They are bloated, hard to understand and obscure.
-C) If it's a build script, I have to do everything myself, and what C developer wants to use Python.
+C) If it's just some random script, I have to do everything myself, and what C developer
+wants to use Python.

-Bob, is Simple.
+Bob is Simple.

-It has a normal, C like programming freaking language.
+It uses a normal, minimal, general purpose, C like programming
-Similar in spirit to Lua but actually straightforward.
+freaking language.

 All the script does is return a table of tasks.

-You can generate the table however you want.
+Generate the table however you want.

-Bob, takes the table, loads the tasks, builds a graph and executes it.
+Bob, takes the table, loads the tasks, builds a graph and, builds it.

-That's ...
-Freaking ...
-It ...
+That's [clap] Freaking [clap] It [clap]

-It's Bob, the Builder.
+It's just Bob.